PerezHz/TaylorIntegration.jl/docs/src/common.md

 solution obtained with the `Vern9()` integration; note that the scales are identical.
 ```@example common
-plot(solV, vars=(1, 2), linewidth=1)
+plot(solV, vars=(1, 2), linewidth=1, fmt = :png)
 scatter!([μ, -1+μ], [0,0], leg=false) # positions of the primaries
 xlims!(-1+μ-0.2, 1+μ+0.2)
 ylims!(-0.8, 0.8)
 xlabel!("x")
 ylabel!("y")
 ```
-We note that the orbits do not display the same qualitative features.
-In particular, the `Vern9()` integration displays an orbit which does not visit the secondary, as it was the case in the integration using Taylor's method, and stays far enough from ``m_1``.
-The question is which integration should we trust?
+We note that both orbits display the same qualitative features, and also some differences.
+For instance, the `TaylorMethod(25)` solution gets closer to the primary than that the `Vern9()`.
 We can obtain a quantitative comparison of the validity of both integrations through the preservation of the Jacobi constant:
 ```@example common
 ET = H.(solT.u)